The US-Canadian border closure has been extended until March 21

-On Friday, the Canadian government announced that it will extend the US-Canada border closure of all non-essential travel by one month, until March 21.
+The Canadian government said on Friday that the border closure between the United States and Canada to all non-essential travel has been extended by one month until March 21.

 Bill Blair, Canadian Minister of Public Safety, announced on Twitter that “restrictions on non-essential travel with the United States have been extended until March 21, 2021.”